Skip to main content

 Can I Sue My Employer For Discrimination After a Miscarriage?

 If an employer discriminates against an employee based on their protected class, the employee may be able to file an employment discrimination claim against the employer.
-Employers cannot penalize employees for being pregnant, including cutting hours or unlawful termination.
+Employers can't penalize employees for being pregnant, including cutting hours or unlawful termination.

 Can I Sue My Employer if I Can't Get Time Off After a Miscarriage?

 There may be several legal remedies for a family leave violation claim.
-A lawsuit may require the employer to reinstate you if you want to return to the job.
+A lawsuit may force the employer to reinstate you if you want to return to the job.
 Money damages in an employment violation lawsuit may include:

 • Lost back pay